JosephNjorog/alx-higher_level_programming/0x0D-SQL_introduction/README.md

    - Replace `table_name` with the name of the table you want to insert into.
    - Specify the columns and their values accordingly.

-I'll continue with the rest of the tasks in the next message.